Dissident Websites

 - The mistakes, the wrong people, the half-baked ideas,

-But irresistibly amusing, that I the whole trouble.
+But irresistibly amusing, that I'm the whole trouble.

 With my cardboard suitcase full of occidental literature